Furkangultekin/Django-NavRecord/README.md

 | longitude     | FloatField   |
 | latest        | BooleanField |

 Instead of searhing max_date for each vehicle, usage of latest column might be effective.
-In the case of adding new navigation record, first we need to update latest column of the last record to 0 and then the new record must be added to table with "latest=1" (check AddNavRecordView).
+In the case of adding new navigation record, first we need to update latest column of the last record of the vehicle to 0 and then the new record must be added to table with "latest=1" (check AddNavRecordView).
 So, we can filter all last points with latest=1 argument (check LastPointsView).
+In this way, only one connection to the database is established in a view.

+2- Adding index concurrently.

-2- In-memory databases like Redis to achieve higher performance.
+3- In-memory databases like Redis to achieve higher performance.

-3- GeoDjango can be used to make geo-spatial analysis, queries and manipulation for location-based data
+4- GeoDjango can be used to make geo-spatial analysis, queries and manipulation for location-based data